GarciaInes/Scrum-Mastering/Review/Indicators.md

 #### Basics to observe
 * Is the demo of the product increment fully fledged? (i.e not a mock)
 * Does the session deviate away from product increment review?
+* Is the PO demoing? (ie anyone besides who developed it and tested)

 #### Measure
 * Voiced leveled up